 As regulars to this site would know – I tend to think a lot about how I carry equipment around while in the bush.
-Every trip out I have been trying to reduce weight and achieve a goal of being able to hunt while carrying everything I need on my back.
-The ability to stalk all day, then simply stop and set up camp whenever it suits means a lot more flexibility in where you go and how you plan your trip.
-No need to head back to camp at the end of the day, no need to return to any centralised point.
+On every trip out, I have been trying to reduce weight and achieve the goal of being able to hunt while carrying everything I need on my back.
+The ability to stalk all day, then stop and set up camp whenever it suits, means a lot more flexibility in where you go and how you plan your trip.
+No need to head back to camp at the end of the day; no need to return to any centralised point.

 The Three Pouches

 I had a particular plan for these – but wasn’t sure what I would need – so I got one of each.